Discover breathtaking views and spot a variety of wildlife at Stockbridge Down on the Mottisfont estate.

 A chalk hill supporting grassland, areas of scrub and partially wooded margins, the habitat diversity of Stockbridge Down is hugely beneficial to local wildlife.

 Possessing the remains of an Iron Age hill fort, earthworks and around 14 Bronze Age burial mounds, this is also a site of importance for archaeology, as well as nature conservation.

 Restoring our landscape

-Due to the decline of Juniper in Southern England the Juniper population of Stockbridge is of high importance.
+Due to the decline of Jjuniper in Southern England, the juniper population of Stockbridge is of high importance.
 Juniper has declined due to changes in land management after WWII and previously uncontrolled grazing of livestock, deer and rabbits throughout the country.

 Stockbridge Down is a fantastic place to go for all sorts of wildlife but is especially wonderful for its butterflies.
-It has over 30 species of butterfly here and on a warm sunny day in mid-summer you can be surrounded by clouds of them.
+There are over 30 species of butterfly here, and on a warm sunny day in mid-summer you can be surrounded by clouds of them.

 It is also a very important site for overwintering birds that rely on the scrub habitat for shelter in the midst of the acres of surrounding farmland.
 Bird species found here include Linnet, Bullfinch, Long Eared Owl and Skylark.

 Park at the Stockbridge Down car park (Sat Nav SO28 8EG).

 Dogs are welcome on the site, and dog bins are provided, but please keep your dog under control when in the presence of livestock or ground nesting birds.